✠ In the Name of the Father and of the Son and of the Holy Spirit ✠

-(With thanks to David Petersen for some of the Law exposition above)
+(With thanks to David Petersen for some material in the latter half of this sermon.)